CARDV History & Mission

 CARDV’s 24-hr Crisis and Support Line (still reached through the original hotline number: 541-754-0110) is operational 24 hours a day, 365 days a year.
 Blake House, CARDV’s first shelter, is open to the public as CARDV’s Administrative Office.
 Our Advocacy Center, located in South Town Corvallis, is also open to the public.
 Additionally, CARDV operates two safe shelters in confidential locations.

-If you are interested in learning more about CARDV’s history, The Center Against Rape and Domestic Violence: A Local History of a National Movement by Mary Zelinka is available for a suggested donation of $20.
-Please call (541) 758-0219 for more information.
+If you are interested in learning more about CARDV’s history, The Center Against Rape and Domestic Violence: A Local History of a National Movement by Mary Zelinka is available for a $20 with checks payable to: CARDV.
+Please call (541) 758-0219 x304 for more information.